alexa-games/litexa/docs/book/expressions.md

 differentiates between two kinds of variable
 *storage* types: *memory, and database*.

+## Storage types

+*Memory storage* is ephemeral and exists only for the duration of the skill code execution.
+These kinds of variables can be initialized at any time before or during the execution of skill code.
+For example, request variables (explained below) can be populated from an incoming skill request.
+When the skill sends the response, the code is done executing and therefore the variable will no longer exist.

+*Database storage* variables persist their value across each skill request and response.
+They can be initialized at any time during the execution of skill code, and will continue to exist for subsequent skill executions.
+Litexa's backend also makes use of database storage to keep track of the current skill state.
+There is only one type of database storage variable, called persistent variable.

 ## Value Types

 Each variable in Litexa can store one of a number of